Outlier detection in network revenue management: Method

 \subsection{Detecting outliers in clusters of legs}

-In the remainder of this section, we detail the process of identifying demand outliers within each of the clusters (as defined in Section \ref{sec:clustering}) and then quantifying the severity of such outliers.
-This procedure returns a ranked list of departures, which we term an {\em alert list}.

-To identify which departures should be included in the alert list, we consider the statistical {\em depth} of their booking patterns.
-In statistics, depth describes an ordering of observations, where those near the centre of the distribution have higher depth and those far from the centre have lower depth.
-Functional analysis treats each booking pattern as an observation of a smooth function sampled at discrete time points.
-The functional depth provides an ordering to this set of smooth functions.
-The booking pattern with the most central trajectory has the highest depth, and the most outlying trajectories have the lowest depths.
-By using functional depth, we are not only able to identify outliers caused by changes in {\em magnitude} of demand, but also in changes to the {\em shape} of the booking patterns.
+Given established clusters, we propose identifying demand outliers within each cluster and quantifying their severity to provide a {\em ranked alert list} of departures.
+The previously described clustering allows for processing the outlier detection in parallel for separate clusters, enabling efficient computing.

-The approach presented here can also be implemented with other measures of exceedance, including univariate ``threshold" approaches which look at aggregated bookings and ignore the shape of the booking curve.
-Here, we use \textit{functional depth}, as previous work has found this to be the most effective as an outlier detection mechanism \citep{Rennie2021}.
+To identify which departures to include in the alert list, we consider the {\em functional depth} of the booking patterns, as in \citet{Rennie2021}.
+This step could also rely on other measures of exceedance, including univariate ``threshold" approaches, which look at aggregated bookings and ignore the distribution of bookings over time.
+We propose to rely on functional depth, as previous work has found this to be the most effective as an outlier detection mechanism \citep{Rennie2021}.